 I will also use the right-arrow bracket to indicate a sequence of options you need to tap.
-For example >Contacts > Menu Key means to tap on the Contacts icon which opens the list of contacts, then on the Menu Key which opens the options associated with the Contacts.
+For example >Contacts > Menu Keyámeans to tap on the Contacts icon which opens the list of contacts, then on the Menu Key which opens the options associated with the Contacts.

-Please refer to the smartphone documentation for more details.
+Please refer to your smartphone documentation for more details.

-Not all phones have a SIM card.
+Most phones have a removable SIM card.
 This card is your phone number and can also store contact information.
-When you put the card into another phone, you move the phone number and the contacts to this phone.
+When you put the card into another phone, you move the phone number and the SIM-only contacts to the new phone.

 The basic concept is that the Contacts in Android are the sum of all contacts, no matter if they are in Lotus Notes, Google, Facebook or any other place that has an Account configured.

 To view the integrated contact accounts, find your Account setup and >Add account